Essential wants to ditch its screen-notch

 “The integrated camera serves two purposes: to record pictures,” the patent reads, “and to act as a camera icon, that when selected activates the camera.
 By removing the camera from the front side of the mobile device, or by integrating the camera into the display screen of the mobile device, the size of the mobile device display screen can be increased.”

-The similar ditching of notch reports have surfaced online recently, the reported stated that Apple is also planning to ditch its most controversial notch by using similar kind of display mechanism.
+The similar ditching of notch reports have surfaced online recently, the report stated that Apple is also planning to ditch its most controversial notch by using similar kind of display mechanism.
 Furthermore, Essential has a lot of patents registered on its name, which they chose to ignore them, like Huawei’s ‘pop-out’ camera keyboard and another similar mechanism, which was introduced in the Vivo’s Apex phone recently.
 However, the company did not respond to these newly surfaced patents yet.

 Click on Deccan Chronicle Technology and Science for the latest news and reviews.
 Follow us on Facebook, Twitter.